Coppell Community Garden

 Community Service Projects

-Coppell Parks and Recreation is proud to act as beneficiary to Eagle Scout Service Projects completed within the parks system.
-Find out how you can work with the Coppell Parks and Recreation on your project.
+Coppell Community Experiences is proud to act as beneficiary to Eagle Scout Service Projects completed within the parks system.
+Find out how you can work with us on your project.